CEA-MetroCarac/PySSPFM/doc/README.md

 ```

 <p align="justify" width="100%">
 &#8226 File Management: For input, the algorithm requires the directory generated after the second processing step.
-It can be supplemented with the respective folders: <code>txt_ferro_meas</code> for ferroelectric measurements, <code>txt_loops</code> containing measurements in the form of nanoloops (generated after the first processing step), and the text file containing measurement and processing parameters, <code>results/saving_parameters.txt</code>.<br>
+It can be supplemented with the respective folders: <code>txt_ferro_meas</code> for ferroelectric properties, <code>txt_loops</code> containing measurements in the form of nanoloops (generated after the first processing step), and the text file containing measurement and processing parameters, <code>results/saving_parameters.txt</code>.<br>
 &#8226 Mode: Choose from <code>'off'</code>, <code>'on'</code>, or <code>'coupled'.</code><br>
 &#8226 Mask Parameters<br>
 &#8226 Hysteresis Treatment Parameters: Utilized for fitting the mean hysteresis.<br>